-Bitcoin bridges countries and continents and has the potential to become the new international currency standard.
+Bitcoin bridges countries and continents and has the potential to become a new international currency standard.
 This means that anyone in the world can utilise the Bitcoin platform, in theory.
-However, things are not quite so simple if live in India.
+However, in practise things are not quite so simple for those living in India.

 Bitcoin is pioneering an age of decentralised money but governments and central banks still hold regulatory power over most Bitcoin and cryptocurrency exchanges.
 In recent years, Indian exchanges have been experiencing this influence, mostly in a negative way.

-For those who reside in India and wish to buy bitcoins with a debit or credit card, this guide is for you.
+For those who reside in India and wish to buy bitcoins with a debit or credit card or a bank account, this guide is for you.
 We aim to inform you on the current Bitcoin situation in India whilst also instructing you how to safely and legally purchase your own coins.

 An Unsettled Past

 As Bitcoin is utilised all over the world, India is naturally part of the digital money revolution.
 To date, India has at least 9 notable cryptocurrency exchanges, plus numerous other companiesexploring cryptocurrencies and blockchain development.

 However, way back in 2013, the Reserve Bank of India (RBI) was sceptical of crypto and warned of the risks surrounding it.
 In December of that year, the RBI carried out raids on crypto exchanges.
 By January of 2014, the government did a full 180 by releasing a statement to the effect that they were not planning on regulating cryptocurrencies.

 Fast forwarding to August of 2015, Indian central bankers began talking about the possible regulation of Bitcoin and other cryptocurrencies.
 Their argument for regulating cryptos was based on the criminal activities made possible by crypto.